The Seventh Year of Sporadic Writing: I Reintroduce Myself

 I am from a Chinese elm by the driveway

-Lovely in bloom but fragile, taking survival a year at a time in a climate for which it was profoundly unsuited.
+Lovely in bloom but fragile, taking survival a year at a time in a climate for which it is profoundly unsuited.

 I’m from hopeful planning and empty promises